Little One: Chapter 21

 All I knew is I was dangerously close to dreaming when Jesse’s soft, musical voice sounded.

-My heart accelerated as I slowly began to rouse from unconsciousness.
+My heart accelerated and I slowly began to rouse from unconsciousness.

 “Yes,” I mumbled.